-Early childhood education is designed to improve later school performance.
 Children’s learning is dynamic, complex and holistic.
 Physical, social, emotional, personal, spiritual, creative, cognitive and linguistic aspects of learning are all intricately interwoven and interrelated.
 Therefore, the early years is more than a preparatory stage assisting the child’s transition to formal schooling.
 It places emphasis on developing the whole child – attending to his or her social, emotional, cognitive and physical needs – to establish a solid and broad foundation for lifelong learning and wellbeing.
-Positive culture starts here.

 Sense of belonging

-In early childhood settings, children develop a sense of belonging when they feel accepted, develop attachments and trust those that care for them.
+When children feel safe, secure and supported they grow in confidence to explore and learn.
+That is why it is so important that our early years’ students develop a sense of belonging when they feel accepted, develop attachments and trust those that care for them.
 In order to fully support this, ISUtrecht has chosen to have a kindergarten period that normally lasts at least two years; this means in kindergarten we have students aged four, five and six-years old.
-This way the student can develop a relationship with their classroom teacher and other students.
-When children feel safe, secure and supported they grow in confidence to explore and learn.
+This enables students to develop a strong relationship with both their classroom teacher and their classmates.